Gabriel-S-Souza/my_employees_api/README.md

 # my_employees_api

-This is a simple Python and FastAPI backend project that uses PostgreSQL to store employee data.
+This is a simple Python and FastAPI study project that uses PostgreSQL to store employee data.
 It provides two endpoints:

 ```sh